SSH Push (With Tunnel) Contact Method

 .

-To overwrite it, you can add a custom port numbers greater than 1024 to /etc/rhn/rhn.conf
+To overwrite it, inside the container, you can add a custom port numbers greater than 1024 to /etc/rhn/rhn.conf

 :